 Megan Golonka is associate director of the Biological Data Acquisition and Analysis Core in the Center for the Study of Adolescent Risk and Resilience (C-StARR).
 She is also affiliated with the Center for Child and Family Policy, where she teaches the cornerstone course for the Child Policy Research Certificate Program.
 She is also a member of the Child Maltreatment Prevention research team in the Center for Child and Family Policy.
-Her areas of interest include risk behavior, social media use, and peer relationships among adolescents and emerging adults.
+Her areas of interest include adolescent risk behavior and social development, parental incarceration, and child abuse prevention.

 Golonka originally joined the Center as a senior research aide (2001-2004) after receiving her B.A. in psychology from the University of Notre Dame.
 She later worked as a project coordinator with the Center's Transdisciplinary Prevention Research Center (2004-2008) before attending graduate school.
 Golonka received her Ph.D. in developmental psychology from Duke University in 2013, along with a Certificate in College Teaching from the Duke University Graduate School.
 She spent a year teaching emerging adulthood in the Duke University Thompson Writing Program before returning to the Center to focus on research in July 2014.